apvillan/CECS-343-Intro-To-Software-Engineering/README.md

 # CECS-343-Intro-To-Software-Engineering

 This repository includes the term project information and files for this class.
-The term project consists of us designing an ordering system for a "client" (Professor Vong) and has four milestones.
+The term project consists of four milestones where we design an ordering system for a "client" (Professor Vong).

 Milestone 1
   - Due February 22 2017